-The continuing move to buying online is expected to accelerate this year so what can we expect from an operational and sales point of view? has seen a steady transformation from digital platforms offering customers online catalogues to websites catering for the full buying journey from research to order agreement, payment and delivery.
+The continuing move to buying online is expected to accelerate this year so what can we expect from an operational and sales point of view?
+B2B commerce has seen a steady transformation from digital platforms offering customers online catalogues to websites catering for the full buying journey from research to order agreement, payment and delivery.
 Our experience has shown us that even the most complex B2B user journey can be better served online.

 Key differences between B2B and B2C